PA Storage Returns

-Pennsylvania is set to revolutionize its energy landscape with an ambitious foray into solar power and energy storage.
-As of February 2021, the PJM transmission interconnection queue showcased an impressive 64 solar-plus-storage projects across 26 counties in the state, boasting a total capacity of over 2.3 GW and approximately 9.2 GWh.
-Despite this promising scenario, the existing structure of the local electricity market poses challenges to the economic viability of energy storage.
-However, a beacon of hope shines through the comprehensive report titled “Pennsylvania Energy Storage Assessment: Status, Barriers, and Opportunities,” which not only quantifies the financial potentials of energy storage but also delineates the challenges that need addressing.
+Pennsylvania is plowing ahead to improve solar power and energy storage.
+As of February 2021, the PJM transmission interconnection queue showed 64 solar-plus-storage projects across 26 counties in the state, a total capacity of over 2.3 GW and approximately 9.2 GWh.
+Unfortunately the existing structure of the local electricity market poses challenges to the economic viability of energy storage.
+However, the report “Pennsylvania Energy Storage Assessment: Status, Barriers, and Opportunities,” quantifies the financial potentials of energy storage and outlines the challenges.

 Financial Benefits of Solar-Plus-Storage Projects

-A pivotal revelation from the report is the potential financial windfall that could be reaped by combining 25% of the targeted 11 GW solar power with 1.5 GW/3.45 GWh battery storage.
-With an investment of $32-64 million in public energy infrastructure, Pennsylvania Solar energy customers stand to save a staggering $273 million annually in wholesale energy costs, along with the added benefits of reduced public health and environmental impacts.
-This implies a remarkable return on investment ranging from 421% to an astounding 841%, a boon for the citizens of Pennsylvania.
+The potential financial benefits according to the report comes from combining 25% of the targeted 11 GW solar power with 1.5 GW/3.45 GWh battery storage.
+With an investment of $32-64 million in public energy infrastructure, Pennsylvania commercial solar customers are estimated to save $273 million annually in wholesale energy costs, along with the added benefits of reduced public health and environmental impacts.
+This implies a return on investment ranging from 421% to 841%.

 Beyond Financial Gains: Community and Environmental Benefits